 - Coping with anxiety

 Each session is loosely structured so that attendees can pitch in their ideas.
-We've found that this approach is particularly useful since most people know how to be healthy; they just more inspiration and motivation to sustain good habits during these busy times.
+We've found that this approach is particularly useful since most people know how to be healthy; they just need more inspiration and motivation to sustain good habits during these busy times.